nolan-h-hamilton/Consenrich/docs/source/modules.rst

 - ``matchingParams.minMatchLengthBP`` (Feature Width Threshold)

   - Enforces a minimum feature width (base pairs)
-  - Increase to prevent matches with features that are more narrow than the underlying pattern of interest.
+  - Increase this parameter to reduce matches with features that are narrower than the underlying pattern of interest.

 - ``matchingParams.minSignalAtMaxima`` (Signal Threshold)